plyush1993/E5S_metabolomics_workflow/README.md

 E5S metabolomics workflow.R was used for fully processing peak table in .csv format.
 All .csv files were placed in a working directory, each first column - sample name, second - "Label", other - numeric values or NA.
 Row and column names should be presented.

-raw data after integration.csv is data table of own dataset after integration.
+ds_raw.csv is data table of own dataset after integration and HM MVI.

 To simplify the calculations, name the data tables according to:
 - raw data (ds_raw.csv)